tadebr/User-and-Entity-Behavior-Analytics-UEBA/README.md

 - Run python files step by step.
 - Note that **3-Action_Sequence_Training.py** and **4-Static_Feature_Training.py** need to be run for different users separately, you can find the user_sets and change it.

-(The provided features and deep learning models in this project are very simple samples, and you can add or create your own features and models based on this project.)
+*The provided features and deep learning models in this project are very simple samples, and you can add or create your own features and models based on this project.* : )

 ## Cite this work
 This project is a part of our work that has been published in the ACM/IMS Transactions on Data Science.
 You can cite this work in your researches.